RichardForshaw/resume/Description.md

 Fortunately, because everything is code, I just added a parameter and referenced it through the CloudFormation, and then ran update-stack.
 After some messing about with deleting a non-empty bucket (gotcha) then everything was fine.

+### Routing both sites

+This is a simple method of having one bucket that routes to another.
+The root domain appears to try to route to an S3 bucket that is called the same as the domain (but I'm not sure why this happens).
+Since there isn't one, we just have to create one which redirects everything to the `www` bucket, which does have the website content.

 # Advanced